 First, we report a preliminary analysis in which we compared the network structure of interpretation and memory biases for a high-MH and a low-MH group, following a tertile split of the data by mental health.
 We computed a ‘graphical LASSO’ (gLASSO; Epskamp et al., 2017; also Friedman, Hastie, & Tibshirani, 2008) estimation procedure with EBIC model selection (Foygel & Drton, 2010).
 The glasso algorithm is implemented in the glasso package (Friedman, Hastie, & Tibshirani, 2014), and is called by the bootnet package (Epskamp et al., 2017), which we used for this paper.
 The glasso algorithm estimates a partial correlation network by directly penalising elements of the variance-covariance matrix and removing edges close to zero.
 We set the tuning parameter gamma to 0.5 to generate a sparser network, due to the removal of potentially spurious associations.
 We then used the NCT function from the NetworkComparisonTest package (van Borkulo et al., 2016) to compare our high mental health and low mental health networks.
 The function tests for differences in the overall connectivity (as the sum of all edge weights in the network, or global strength) between networks.

 For the core analysis, we conducted a moderated network analysis (Haslbeck et al., 2018) using the mgm package, treating Mental Health as a moderating variable in the network.
-This allows us use the entire sample and to treat mental health as a continuous variable, rather than dichotomising our sample.
+This allows us to use the entire sample and to treat mental health as a continuous variable, rather than dichotomising our sample.
 Moreover, moderated networks examine moderation of individual edges, providing a nuanced perspective on any moderating effects of mental health.
 This improves on the network comparison test, which only provides information about the difference in global connectivity between the networks.
 For instance, Haslbeck et al. (2018) demonstrated that a moderated network approach outperforms split-sample methods like network comparison test and fused graphical lasso models.
 We also obtained predictability indices for each node in the network.
 We then resampled the estimated network 500 times to obtain confidence intervals around the estimated network structure and moderation effects, thus providing vital information on the stability of the networks.
 The resampling procedure also allowed us to extract the proportion of non-zero edges and moderating effects.
 Finally, we computed and visualised three networks conditioned on mental health to illustrate changes in network structure at different levels of mental health.

 We have included both analyses in this paper for two reasons.
 First, we were made aware of moderated network analyses during the revisions of this paper.
 Therefore, we include this original analysis to present the development of this research.
 Secondly, the analyses converge on similar conclusions and we felt it would be sensible to present both.